Assistant Professor

 Ongoing Projects

-Advancing equity in maternal and perinatal care in Canada: Population-based investigations of racial and ethnic disparities in severe maternal morbidity and severe perinatal morbidity and mortality
+The overarching aim of this project is to advance equity in maternal and perinatal care in Canada using population-based investigations of racial and ethnic disparities in severe maternal morbidity and severe perinatal morbidity and mortality.

 Investigating variation in cesarean delivery in Sweden and Canada using the Robson Ten Group Classification System